This self-drive 14-day Tasmania itinerary is what I like to call your ‘Ultimate’ Tasmania road trip.

 Accommodation

-I hope you have found my 14-day Tasmania road trip itinerary useful in planning your holiday!
+I hope you have found my 14-day Tasmania road trip itinerary helpful in planning your holiday!

 Happy travels,